AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 	avg(price) AS AvgPrice
 FROM AppleStore
 ```
-This was the statement's outcome:
+This was the snippet's outcome:

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/94e7e699-a6cc-4946-80bc-85cc741c5ee6)

-For the price distribution, the statement was increasingly complicated.
+For the price distribution, the query starts to become increasingly complicated.
 As each app has a different price I had to categorize each app into increasing ranges by defining the start of the interval as PriceBinStart and the end of it as PriceBinEnd.
 Sadly, SQLite 3 doesn't support columns with interval values, thus merging the two generated columns into a range column was not an option.
 ```
 SELECT
 	(price/2)*2 AS PriceBinStart,